 I have included a number of links to the resources I used in the shownotes.

-I have placed all of the scripts, their associated files, and HTML and PDF README files (extended shownotes) in a GitHub repository.
-This can be browsed at https://github.com/davmo/magnatune-downloader or, if a copy is required it can be obtained with the command:
+I have placed all of the scripts, their associated files, and HTML and PDF README files (extended shownotes) in a GitLab repository.
+This can be browsed at https://gitlab.com/davmo/magnatune-downloader or, if a copy is required it can be obtained with the command:

 This makes a local git repository containing a copy of all of the files in the current directory.

-Note: The code was originally hosted on Gitorious (https://gitorious.org/magnatune-downloader), but with the demise of this service it has been moved to GitHub and the details above have been updated.
+Note: The code was originally hosted on Gitorious (https://gitorious.org/magnatune-downloader), but with the demise of this service it was moved to GitHub and the details above updated.
+Then since the Microsoft takeover of GitHub, it has been moved to GitLab and the details updated as needed.

 - update_albums: a Bash script to download a new version of the album catalogue, as a bzipped XML file, if it is different from the current version.
 It generates a summary of the catalogue for simple searching using XSLT.